gferrariflores/exercise_tracker_api/README.md

 - **CRUD Operations:** Perform Create, Read, Update, and Delete operations on exercise data.
 - **Database Integration:** Seamless integration with a MySQL database for efficient data storage and retrieval.

+## Project Structure

+The project is organized into several files and directories for better maintainability.
+The main components include:

+- `app`: Contains the main application files.
+- `config.py`: Configuration settings for the project.
+- `models.py`: Definitions of database models.
+- `routes.py`: Route definitions for the Flask application.
+- `schemas.py`: Marshmallow schemas for data serialization.

 ## Project Setup

 To set up the project locally, follow these steps:

 1. Clone the repository.
+2. Create and activate a virtual environment (optional but recommended).
-2. Install the necessary dependencies using `pip install -r requirements.txt`.
+3. Install the necessary dependencies using `pip install -r requirements.txt`.
-3. Configure the database connection details in the `config.py` file.
+4. Configure the database connection details in your `.env` file.
-4. Run the Flask application using `python app.py`.
+5. Run the Flask application using `python app.py`.

 ## Contribution